-Powering the Imperiale 400 is a 373.5cc, air-cooled, SOHC, single-cylinder engine that produces 19.7hp at 5,500rpm and 28Nm of torque at 3,500rpm.
-The torque figure is identical to the Classic 350 and Bullet 350.
-This motor is fuel injected (with a Delphi ECU) and is paired to a five-speed transmission.
-Other than the fuel injection system, the drivetrain appears to be old school.
-We believe the nature and exhaust note could be similar to the 350cc Royal Enfields', thanks to the long-stroke motor and its inherent slow-revving character.
+Powering the Imperiale 400 is a 374cc, air-cooled, SOHC, single-cylinder engine that produces 21hp at 5,500rpm and 29Nm at 4,500rpm.
+The power and torque figures are nearly identical to those of the Royal Enfield 350s.
+However, this motor is fuel-injected (with a Delphi ECU) and is paired with a 5-speed transmission.
+Other than the fuel-injection system, the drivetrain doesn’t feature the latest technology as it still uses a SOHC.
+We believe the nature of the engine and exhaust note could be similar to the 350cc Royal Enfields', thanks to the long-stroke motor and its inherent slow-revving character.

 First true Royal Enfield rival

-The Imperiale 400 is styled to look like a bike straight from the 1950s, which is why there's extensive use of chrome throughout, similar to the Enfields.
-Both mudguards, mirrors, engine casings, spoke wheels and even the instrument pods are covered in chrome.
-Like the Enfields, the bike has a simple double-cradle frame and a lengthy exhaust muffler.
-The bike also has a rounded, retro tank and two separate seats, with the front one being sprung.
+The Imperiale 400 is styled to look like a bike straight from the 1950s.
+The bike also has a simple double-cradle frame and a lengthy exhaust muffler.
+It also has a rounded, retro tank and two separate seats, with the front one being sprung.

-As with all the new Benellis, its dry weight (200kg) might pose a challenge to performance, especially considering its power ratings.
-For example, the Royal Enfield Bullet 350 weighs 183kg (kerb), while the Classic 350 weighs 192kg, and both produce 1hp more than the Imperiale.
+As with all new Benellis, its kerb weight (205kg) might pose a challenge to performance, especially considering its power ratings.
+For example, the Royal Enfield Bullet 350 weighs 183kg (kerb), while the Classic 350 weighs 194kg.